Skip to main content

 “What Limits God?
 His name.” – Hazrat Inayat Khan

 Let me start by saying this is not a religious post.
 It is my understanding of a certain way of life.
 It is the perspective with which I see the world and what I feel about it.
-You can definitely see the world differently than me.
+You can definitely see the world differently from me.
 I am not here to judge or challenge your faith or beliefs.
 They are perhaps stronger than mine.
-I am born a Hindu, I worship Shiva in my heart, people in history like Jahanara Begum and Maharana Pratap inspire me, I muse on Love and I am still looking for my personal religion in between all of these like a wanderer seeking Home.
-Religion according to me is personal for everyone, just like feelings.
-Apart from the worldly aspects of rituals and religions which are very scientific and healthy for our troubled body, heart and mind, one must also seek deeper into their souls for spiritual growth.
+I was born a Hindu, I worship Shiva in my heart, people in history like Jahanara Begum and Maharana Pratap inspire me, I muse on Love, and I am still looking for my personal religion in between all of these, like a wanderer seeking Home.
+Religion, according to me, is personal for everyone, just like feelings.
+Apart from the worldly aspects of rituals and religions, which are very scientific and healthy for our troubled body, heart and mind, one must also seek deeper into their souls for spiritual growth.
 Spirituality helps us grow our souls into a more tolerant, liberal understanding of others as individuals.
 The soul offers wisdom we most often ignore.
 Those who can read their souls become great names in history.
-This post is perhaps an amateur attempt to talk of Spirituality through Sufism and my understanding of it.
+This post is perhaps an amateur attempt to talk about Spirituality through Sufism and my understanding of it.
 I do not know yet whether I will continue with this as a series of write-ups or end it with this thought.

 SUFISM:

 Sufism was my first step towards understanding spirituality better.
 Then I read the works of Swami Vivekananda for the same.
 The word “Sufi” is derived from Safa or purity.
 This purity is perhaps that of our Soul, the Atma or Ruh.
-A Sufi saint, devout, follower or preacher is most likely not inclined to one religion.
+A Sufi saint, devout follower or preacher is most likely not inclined to one religion.
 He understands and respects all religions and creeds as equal and every living being as a soul.
 Sufism is not a religion.
 It's a way of life.
 It teaches unity, tolerance and respect for all religions.
-Sufism respects all ideas and preaches unity of ideas, in spirituality.
-It is derived from Islam but it is in itself a form of Monotheism.
-Gradually through the eras, from the times of the earliest Sufi Saints during the time of Prophet Mohammad to the modern world, Sufism has evolved in dimensions.
+Sufism respects all ideas and preaches the unity of ideas in spirituality.
+It is derived from Islam, but it is in itself a form of Monotheism.
+Gradually, through the eras, from the times of the earliest Sufi Saints during the time of Prophet Mohammad to the modern world, Sufism has evolved in dimensions.
 Aspects of other religions have merged with it.
-Sufism has culminated in its, ideas of human behaviour and aspects of philosophy and psychology.
-In India, since the time of Akbar to the modern day, Sufism had evolved with aspects of all religions found in the country and the famous Sufi saints’ Dwargahs (Khwaja Mouinuddin Chisti in Ajmer or Nizammuddin Auliya in Delhi for example) still attract pilgrims of all religions.
-From the very little I understand of Sufism, I have found similarities in the preaching of many philosophers from Swami Vivekananda to our modern-day Guru as well; Because spirituality in all senses culminates into one and the same thing.
+Sufism has culminated in its ideas of human behaviour and aspects of philosophy and psychology.
+In India, from the time of Akbar to the present day, Sufism has evolved with aspects of all religions found in the country, and the famous Sufi saints’ Dargahs (Khwaja Mouinuddin Chisti in Ajmer or Nizammuddin Auliya in Delhi, for example) still attract pilgrims of all religions.
+From the very little I understand of Sufism, I have found similarities in the preaching of many philosophers from Swami Vivekananda to our modern-day Guru as well, because spirituality in all senses culminates into one and the same thing.

 HISTORY AND INSPIRATION: